-Statistics show that approximately 37% of women ages 20 to 39 are considered obese.
-Obesity is diagnosed with a calculation based on weight and height and a BMI of over 30 is considered obese.
+Pregnancy And Gastric Sleeve: Statistics show that approximately 37% of women ages 20 to 39 are considered higher weight.
+Doctors diagnose obesity by calculating weight and height, and they consider a BMI of over 30 as higher weight.

 Pregnancy Before Gastric Sleeve